 Human papillomavirus (HPV) affects the skin and moist membranes that line the body.
 It is a group of more than 100 viruses, and different types of HPV occur in different areas of the body.

-Although most men affected by HPV do not show any symptoms, some develop growths or warts.
+Although most males who have HPV do not show any symptoms, some develop growths or warts.

 These may occur on the:

 Genital warts can be small or large, flat or raised, or cauliflower-shaped.

 They might appear as a bump or group of bumps in the area surrounding the penis, anus, or genitals.

 These warts do not often hurt but can be unsightly.

 HPV is not cancer, but the HPV virus can cause changes in the body that may lead to cancer.

 A doctor may not diagnose cancer for years after a person has HPV because the changes in the cells that have HPV build up

 - bleeding, discharge, pain, or itching of the anus

 - swelling of the lymph nodes in the anal or groin area